drusin/minecraft-docker/README.md

 4. Create symbolic links to all scripts form `/scripts` in `test-workdir` and make script files executable
 5. Start the main script `script.mjs` from `test-workdir` If you did not change any environnement variables the end result should be a running, freshly downloaded version of papermc.

+You can use the `-c` flag to clean `test-data` and `test-workdir` before the rest of the script runs.

 #### Changing environment variables
 The file `testenv` changes the values of a few environment variables to make the scripts function locally.
 You should only touch this file if you know what you are doing and don't need to touch it if you just need to change some "regular" environment variables while testing/prototyping.
 Add your changed variables to `testenv.override` instead or comment in the already present but commented out lines.